Arjav96/FreeCodeCamp_Projects/TICTACTOE/README.md

-An app featuring a simple tic-tac-to game.
+An app featuring a simple Tic-Tac-Toe game.
 You can find this one at http://codepen.io/Arjav96/full/wMMzEZ